quanpn90/NMTGMinor/README.md

 Installation requires CUDA and nvcc with the same version with PyTorch.
 Its possible to install CUDA from conda via:

 ```
+conda install -c nvidia/label/cuda-11.3.1 cuda-toolkit

+or if using a custom version with CUDA 11.5

 conda install -c nvidia/label/cuda-11.5.2 cuda-toolkit

+(depending on the CUDA version that comes with your PyTorch)
 ```

 And then navigate to the extension modules and install nmtgminor-cuda via